Mishkat06/simple-api-fetcher/README.md

 # Simple API Fetcher

 ## Project Overview
-This project, `simple-api-fetcher`, is a Python-based application designed to interact with the Pokémon API (`https://pokeapi.co/api/v2/pokemon/`).
-The program takes a Pokémon name as user input, fetches data from the API, and displays formatted information about the Pokémon, including its name, ID, height, weight, types, and abilities.
-It includes error handling for invalid inputs (e.g., unknown Pokémon names or network issues) and is structured to be easily extendable for additional features.
+This project, `simple-api-fetcher`, is a Python-based application initially designed to interact with the Pokémon API (`https://pokeapi.co/api/v2/pokemon/`).
+It has been extended to include a backend API layer that allows fetching data from any public API URL via a `/fetch-api` route.
+The program now supports:

+- **Day 2**: A command-line script (`api_fetcher.py`) that takes a Pokémon name as user input, fetches data from the Pokémon API, and displays formatted information (name, ID, height, weight, types, abilities).
+- **Day 3**: A Flask-based backend server (`server.py`) with a `/fetch-api` route that accepts a public API URL as input and returns parsed and formatted JSON or an error message.

-The project was developed as part of an internship assignment to demonstrate skills in API integration, Python programming, Git version control, and documentation.
-The repository includes the main script (`api_fetcher.py`), a dependency list (`requirements.txt`), and this README for setup and usage instructions.
+The project demonstrates skills in API integration, Python programming, Git version control, and backend development.
+The repository includes the main scripts (`api_fetcher.py`, `server.py`), a dependency list (`requirements.txt`), and this README for setup and usage instructions.

 ## Setup Instructions
 To run this project on your local machine, follow these steps: